 - All crime victims and the public may register with IowaVINE for automated notification about an offender incarcerated in a county jail or the Iowa Department of Corrections.
 IowaVINE will send notification by text, email, or telephone and has live operators 24/7/365.

-- Petitioners on Protective or No Contact Orders may register with IPONDA to receive notification when the order is served and before it expires.
+- Petitioners on Protective or No Contact Orders may register with IPONDA to receive a notification when the order is served and before it expires.

-- At sentencing, a judge will order the convicted offender to pay the crime victim restitution for crime related expenses.
+- At sentencing, a judge will order the convicted offender to pay the crime victim restitution for crime-related expenses.

-- The crime victim submits a record of their out of pocket expenses related to the crime to the County Attorney who will submit the information to the Judge.
+- The crime victim submits a record of their out-of-pocket expenses related to the crime to the County Attorney who will submit the information to the Judge.
 The Judge will order restitution paid to the crime victim.

-- A Judge must order an offender to pay $150,000 to the estate of a victim who dies as a result of a crime in addition to the restitution ordered for the victims for out of pocket expenses.
+- A Judge must order an offender to pay $150,000 to the estate of a victim who dies as a result of a crime in addition to the restitution ordered for the victims for out-of-pocket expenses.

 - A crime victim has the right to submit a Victim Impact Statement (VIS) to the Judge at the sentencing of the convicted offender.